End-to-end Inference

 import matplotlib.pyplot as plt

-fig, ax = plt.subplots(1,2, figsize=(8, 4))
+fig, ax = plt.subplots(1, 2, figsize=(8, 4))

-rgb = (image.isel({"band": [3, 2, 1]})/4_500).clip(0,1)
+rgb = (target.image.isel({"band": [3, 2, 1]}) / 4_500).clip(0, 1)

-rgb_bg = (image_bg.isel({"band": [3, 2, 1]})/4_500).clip(0,1)
+rgb_bg = (background.image.isel({"band": [3, 2, 1]}) / 4_500).clip(0, 1)

 Compute MBMP retrieval